Specific Objectives

 b) The distance from A to D. {2 marks}

-c) The bearing o the Submarine from the ship when the ship was setting off from B. {1 mark}
+c) The bearing of the submarine from the ship when the ship was setting off from B. {1 mark}

 Angle of Elevation and Depression

-The angle above the horizontal that an observer must look to see an object that is higher than the observer.
-Example, a man looking at a bird.
+Angle of Elevation: The angle above the horizontal that an observer must look to see an object that is higher than the observer.
+For example, a man looking at a bird.

-The angle below horizontal that an observer must look to see an object that is lower than the observer.
-Example, a bird looking down at a bug.
+Angle of Depression: The angle below horizontal that an observer must look to see an object that is lower than the observer.
+For example, a bird looking down at a bug.

-Angles of depression and elevation can be measured using an instrument called clinometer
+Angles of depression and elevation can be measured using an instrument called a clinometer.

-To find the heights or the lengths we can use scale drawing.
+To find heights or lengths, we can use scale drawing.

 This involves taking field measurements of the area so that a map of the area can be drawn to scale.
 Pieces of land are usually surveyed in order to: